This page is designed to give you an overview of how the Police Commissioner conducts her business and the key mechanisms for delivering her work.

 The Commissioner has a statutory duty to publish an Annual Report every year detailing her progress against her Police and Crime Plan.

-There are six mechanisms by which the Commissioner scrutinises actions and decisions by Merseyside Police, ensuring that effective arrangements are in place, and that crime and reduction grants are being used effectively.
+There are six main mechanisms by which the Commissioner scrutinises actions and decisions by Merseyside Police, ensuring that effective arrangements are in place, and that crime and reduction grants are being used effectively.

 These six scrutiny mechanisms are: